Skip to content

 Furthermore, she has two Horse branches, each carrying Yin Fire, adding another layer of intensity and competitiveness.
 The Horse is one of the strongest Fire branches, and in her case, it amplifies her militant approach.
 This explains why she sees enemies everywhere and prioritizes destruction over diplomacy.

-Fire also governs weaponry and military force, which aligns with her focus on firepower as the primary solution to the conflict.
+Fire also governs weaponry and military force, aligning with her focus on firepower as the primary means of resolving the conflict.
 She may appear soft-spoken and composed, but her words are unwavering and severe—hallmarks of a Fire-heavy individual who struggles with moderation.

 Current Luck Cycle: Metal Pig